Islamic literature: Definition

 The definition of Islamic literature is a matter of debate, with some definitions categorizing anything written in a majority-Muslim nation as "Islamic" so long as the work can be appropriated into an Islamic framework, even if the work is not authored by a Muslim.
 By this definition, categories like Indonesian literature, Somali literature, Pakistani literature, and Persian literature would all qualify as Islamic literature.
 A second definition focuses on all works authored by Muslims, regardless of the religious content or lack thereof within those works.
 Proponents of the second definition suggest that the Islamic identity of Muslim authors cannot be divorced from the evaluation of their works, even if they did not intend to infuse their works with religious meaning.
 Still other definitions emphasize works with a focus on Islamic values, or those that focus on events, people, and places mentioned in the Quran and hadith.
 An alternate definition states that Islamic literature is any literature about Muslims and their pious deeds.

 Some academics have moved beyond evaluations of differences between Islamic and non-Islamic literature to studies such as comparisons of the novelization of various contemporary Islamic literatures and points of confluence with political themes, such as nationalism.

-Number of writers
+Statistics

 Over the centuries, there have been numerous bibliographies and biographical dictionaries attempting to list authors of Islamic literature, including India-born scholar Maulana Mahmud Hasan Khan of Rajasthan, who died in 1946 and whose 60-volume M'ojam-ul-Musannifin (Dictionary of Authors) in Arabic provides the biographical sketches of some 40,000 writers from all over the Islamic world.